Everybody Get Up (Five song)

-"Everybody Get Up" is a song by English boy band Five.
-It was released on 31 August 1998 as the fourth single from their debut studio album Five (1998).
+"Everybody Get Up" is a song by British boy band Five.
+It was released on 31 August 1998 as the fourth single from their self-titled debut album (1998).
 The song was written by Five, Herbie Crichlow, Alan Merrill and Jake Hooker and produced by Denniz Pop and Jake Schulze.
 Merrill and Hooker are credited as songwriters because the track contains samples from Joan Jett's "I Love Rock 'n' Roll".
 "Everybody Get Up" has received a gold certification for sales and streams of over 400,000 units in the United Kingdom, where it peaked at number two on 6 September 1998.
 Worldwide, the song topped the New Zealand Singles Chart and reached the top five in Australia, Ireland, Spain, and Sweden.